eliostvs/tomate-alarm-plugin/README.md

 #### Changed

-- Using new session/task API
+- The enum Task was renamed to Sessions

 ### 0.7.0